equinor/septic-config-generator/README.md

 # SEPTIC config generator

-SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates, one or more Excel-tables containing substitution values, and a config file that defines how the templates should be combined.
+SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates files, one or more Excel-tables containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.

+The tool is ready for use, but should be used with care.
+Ensure you do not overwrite the only copy of your perfectly working config.

 ## Introduction

-The tool has three modes of operation:
- - make: Generate complete config file based on templates
- - revert: Regenerate one or more template files based on parts of config files.
- - diff: Simply utility to show difference between two files.
+Upon inspecting a SEPTIC configuration file, you will find that it can be segmented into segments where some segments are static while others are repeated for several wells (or some other entity) with only minor modifications.

+For example: The initial `System` section of the SEPTIC config is a static part that only occurs once.
+The following `SopcProc` section usually contains a static header followed by the definition of a number of `SopcXvr`.
+The latter part usually consists of many repeating values for all wells.
+Following this, you will normally have one or more `DmmyAppl` sections that contain a mixture of common elements and per-well elements, and similarly for other sections.

+By extracting these segments and placing them into separate template files, where the repeating parts are replaced by identifier tags, this tool can recombine the templates into a fully working SEPTIC config.
+Some key advantages are:
+- Changes made to one well can be quickly propagated  to other wells.
+- Adding wells to an existing config is as simple as specifying some key information for the new wells and re-running tool.
+- Ensuring that a few templates and a table are correct is much easier than ensuring that all wells are perfectly specified with the correct tags in the final config.
+This reduces the risk of faulty configs which can lead to faulty operation.

 ## Installation